KeyanSong/431-2018/slides/class03/README.md

         - You can also see [the HTML result of knitting this class3-pre file here](http://htmlpreview.github.io/?https://github.com/THOMASELOVE/431-2018/blob/master/slides/class03/class3-pre.html).
     - I'll also post the version I build live, to be called **class3live.Rmd**, after class.

-## Get help at any time by emailing **431-help at case dot edu**.

-Apply the 15-minute rule.
-If you can't solve a problem in 15 minutes, **ask for help** either from us or from Google.
-    - You are **absolutely supposed** to use Google and the TAs (and Dr. Love) to improve your code.

 ## Deliverables Coming Soon

 - Before Thursday' class